aldaris/opensso/products/federation/openfm/integrations/cleartrust/README.txt

    documentation and please check cleartrust documentation for more information.

-4. After successful authentication at Cleartrust server, access the FAM auth module url as follows:
+4. After successful authentication at Cleartrust server, access the OpenSSO auth module url as follows:

    http://<host>:<port>/opensso/UI/Login?module=CTAuth

-   This should provide a valid FAM session.
+   This should provide a valid OpenSSO session.

-   Note: Assumption here is that Cleartrust and FAM are in the same
+   Note: Assumption here is that Cleartrust and OpenSSO are in the same
          physical domain.

-   By default FAM authentication framework looks for user profile existance in it's known data repositories.
+   By default OpenSSO authentication framework looks for user profile existance in it's known data repositories.
 However, you could use ignoreProfile option if your integration does not require a user to be searched from cleartrust's user repository.
-Check the FAM documentation for more info about ignoreProfile option.
+Check the OpenSSO documentation for more info about ignoreProfile option.

 SAML2 Integration:
 =================

-When FAM is acting as an IDP,  the SAML2 metadata can be configured to use a configured login url for authentication purposes to establish FAM session.
+When OpenSSO is acting as an IDP,  the SAML2 metadata can be configured to use a configured login url for authentication purposes to establish OpenSSO session.
 The login url is configurable through SAML2 extended metadata and the login URL has to be in this case as below:

       http://<host>:<port>/opensso/UI/Login?module=CTAuth